-The town is just far enough away from the big smoke to have kept mainstream tourism at bay, such that the soul of the place is still intact.
-Today, its narrow, rambling streets feature as many as 130 buildings classified by the National Trust, that are not so immaculately restored to have lost their charm.
+The town is just far enough away from the big smoke to have kept mainstream tourism at bay.
+Today, its narrow, rambling streets feature as many as 130 buildings classified by the National Trust — including the oldest operating opera house in the Southern Hemisphere — that are not so immaculately restored as to have lost their charm.

-Rustic and romantic, little Gulgong makes a great rat-race escape, even if only for the weekend.
+Rustic and romantic, Gulgong makes a great rat-race escape, even if only for the weekend.